davefancella/cerritos/docs/gettingstarted.md

 #CERRITOSMAIN(app, window) macros in place of the standard c main() function.
 Typically,
 you'll rely on Cerritos to do all of the work needed for your application, and at least some of the work for your game.
-For this style, you'll need to implement most/all of the virtual methods in cApplication and cMainWindow.
+For this style, you'll need to implement most/all of the virtual methods in Application and cMainWindow.
 Here is a non-exhaustive list of these methods:

-- cApplication::ProcessOneEvent will provide you only with events that were not consumed by the GUI.
+- Application::ProcessOneEvent will provide you only with events that were not consumed by the GUI.
-- cApplication::Update this is where your application loop belongs.
+- Application::Update this is where your application loop belongs.
 You'll need to use a switch statement to determine where in your application you're at currently, whether it's the pregame GUI, in-game play, or whatever.
 It's basically where your game simulation will reside.